2011 South African census: Planning

-The development of an overall strategy began in April 2003, initially for a planned national census in 2006 to meet the United Nations global directive for a census every five years.
+The development of an overall strategy began in April 2003 in the rainbow nation, initially for a planned national census in 2006 to meet the United Nations global directive for a census every five years.
 After an application to the government, it was postponed to 2011 to improve strategies to reduce undercounting in gated communities, farmlands and rural areas.

 In February 2007 a large-scale Community Survey was conducted in all provinces.
 It was based on a random sample, enumerating 246,618 households.
 The main objective was to provide data of geography at district and municipal levels, build a logistics capacity for 2011 and primary data for population projections.
 The results were released in October 2007 with the caution that figures must be read with a "certain interval of confidence".

 With lessons from the National Census in 2001 and Community Survey in 2007, a "team cells" approach was developed.
 This strategy was adopted mainly because of a skills-shortage, using experts from the United States, Kenya and United Kingdom to conduct on-the-job training for temporary Census staff.
 The programme was divided into a three-level hierarchy of sub-projects as follows: